alexandrebouchard/sais-gpu/README.md

 ### Setup this repo

 1. Clone this repo, i.e. `cd /scratch/st-alexbou-1/[your username]`, `git clone https://github.com/alexandrebouchard/gpufun.git`, cd in it.
-2. Open two terminal in VS code:
+2. Open two terminals in VS code:
     - One will be in the head node.
 Use for anything that needs network access (package install in particular).
 Open julia with `j`
     - One will be a GPU node that does not have internet access.
 In that terminal, type `ginteract` to start the GPU node, then `j`.
-3. In the head node terminal, setup the repo with `] instantiate`
+3. In the head node terminal, setup the Julia dependencies with `] instantiate`

 ### Test your setup